jingelrpg/coc-vft/README.md

   by a giant alien creature,
   which left recurring horror visions in Radek's mind for most of his life.
-* Radek is a man of action, who is almost fearless after having endured an unimaginable fright when whitnessing the horrifying incident on the battle field.
-  But he got lazy in his old days due to the increasing amount of alcohol, he consumes to drown his torturing emotions about the cruel deaths of all his loved ones and fellows in his life.
-* Radek is very skilled and telented in various handcrafts, able to repair virtually any machine and to improve tools and vehicles for special purposes.
 * After finding out that he lost his parents to the war when coming home, Radek soon moved to Gdynia to help building the new Baltic Sea port, started a family and stayed there.